WHAT IS THE SAR MIDDLE SCHOOL BROCHURE CONTEST?

 WHO CAN ENTER?

-The SAR Brochure Contest is open to all 6th, 7thand 8th grade Middle School students in public, private and home schools.
+The NJSSAR Brochure Contest is open to all 6th, 7th, and 8th grade students in public, private, and home schools.
 When school systems are participating in the contest, students will enter through their school system.
 If they are not participating, students may enter directly to the local SAR chapter (Click here), through scouting or the Children of the American Revolution Society (CAR).
 Regardless of how the student enters, he/she may only enter one brochure per year.
 All brochures will be created by the individual student, no group entries are allowed.
 The contest is designed to help support the educational efforts in public, private and home school curriculums when the Revolutionary period is taught, but students may enter in any of their middle school years.

 HOW DO I GET STARTED?

-• Ask your teacher, or Children of the American Revolution Society (CAR), or scouting adult leader to supervise the SAR Brochure Contest.
+Ask your teacher, Children of the American Revolution Society (CAR), or scouting adult leader to supervise the SAR Brochure Contest.

-• Ask them to Contact a local SAR chapter within your local area for deadlines and guidelines.
+Ask them to contact a local SAR chapter within your area for deadlines and guidelines.

 DEADLINE INFORMATION: